jakkaj/k-scratch-node/README.md

 # k-scratch
 K-Scratch allows you to get, edit and immediately send back changes to Azure Functions for fast prototyping.

+**Warning:** This is a tool to aid in the development of Azure Functions - you shouldn't edit your production Functions in this way.

 ```
 npm install -g k-scratch
 ```